 Choose your popcorn pan wisely

-- It needs a lid.
+- It has a lid.

 I find my non-stick dutch oven works best for making popcorn.